Skip to content

 After years of sedimentary effects spilt over into the area, rocks started to form, and whales went into extinction.
 They just died out, leaving behind fossilised remains that date back more than 40 million years ago.

-This could give you an answer to why the skulls and bones of whales were found in this desert area.
+This could explain why the skulls and bones of whales were found in this desert area.

 Well, this is only natural since all of northern Egypt was once covered by sea.
 So, if you ask us where you can find whales in the desert, we will simply tell you in the Whales Valley.